Indexing Website Content

 Advanced Indexing Options - Adding an Indexing Pipeline Extension

-The Content Browser is a Coveo Cloud platform basic, non-configurable, demo search interface to help you navigate and inspect your organization sources content.
+The Content Browser is a basic, non-configurable, demo search interface in Coveo Platform to help you navigate and inspect your organization sources content.

 For instructions on accessing the Content Browser and making use of its many features, see Inspect Items With the Content Browser.

-Coveo Cloud organization sources come with a set of standard system fields.
-However, adding your own fields allows the end user to obtain additional information in search results and to better target desired content (see Field Uses).
+Coveo organization sources come with a set of standard system fields.
+However, adding your own fields allows the end user to get additional information in search results and to better target desired content (see Field Uses).

 To add a field and its associated mapping for your source

-Step 5 - Creating a Customizable Demo Search Page
+Step 5: (Optional) Creating a Customizable Demo Search Page

 You should now proceed to Integrating a Search Interface into Your Website.